Salty, Deep-Dark Chocolate Brownies

 My search for it, however, was not as straightforward as I thought.
-And I was surprised when I was in Manhattan, a city where just about everything is available and went into the well-stocked N.Y.
+And I was surprised when I was in Manhattan, a city where just about everything is available and went into the well stocked N.Y.
 Cake, a great address for bakers in New York.
+(They’ve sinced closed their shop and only do mail-order business.)
 Not only did they not have black cocoa powder, the salesman didn’t know what it was.
 (He tried to offer up black chocolate “pearls,” bead-like balls of glossy chocolate candy, which don’t quite resemble cocoa powder.)

 Fortunately the baker’s web runs far and wide, and most of us are always willing to help out a fellow baker in a pinch.
 And Matt Lewis of Baked hooked me up with a bag from his personal stash.
 With it, I made these brownies a couple of times.
 The first time I used an 8-inch (20cm) pan, since I wanted brownies that were deeper than the ones they make at the bakery.
 And I dialed back a bit on the sugar since people are often wont to ask me if they can do that.
 My response is always that I don’t like to recommend something unless I’ve personally tried it.
 So once, just this once – ya got that? – I can say for sure that it isn’t okay to dial it down, because I did it and preferred the second batch I made, following the amount in the recipe.